alussana/nf-project-template/README.md

 # Project template

-This repository contains a template to develop a reproducible, portable, and scalable workflow.
+This repository is a template to develop a reproducible, portable, and scalable workflow.
 The **only** requirements are [Nextflow](https://www.nextflow.io) and [Singularity](https://apptainer.org).
-A project and the associated software environment is meant to be fully self-contained in this repository and to be deployed immediately after cloning it, with minimal tweaks to [`nextflow.config`](#nextflowconfig), on any machine or cluster, by simply running
+A project and the associated software environment are meant to be fully self-contained in the repository and to be deployed immediately after cloning it, with minimal tweaks to [`nextflow.config`](#nextflowconfig), on any machine or cluster, by simply running

 ```
 nextflow run main.nf
 ```

+The following is a list of brief description of the files and directories to be found in this project template:

 ## README.md